 - Inflation (CPI):

 - FDI Inflow:

-Following the market reforms instituted by Prime Minister Margaret Thatcher in the 1980s, Britain experienced steady economic growth throughout the 1990s, but government spending grew significantly under successive Labour governments.
-Since 2010, Prime Minister David Cameron’s Conservative–Liberal Democrat coalition government has made government austerity the core of its economic policy.
-Last year, the U.K. experienced its strongest growth since 2007.
-In 2014, the GDP surpassed pre-crisis levels due to bullish performances by its three main sectors: services, manufacturing, and construction.
-Unemployment is at a five-year low, and retail sales are robust.
-Euro-skepticism is on the rise in the U.K., and the United Kingdom Independence Party won the most seats in the 2014 European Parliament elections.
+Following the market reforms instituted by Prime Minister Margaret Thatcher in the 1980s, Britain experienced steady economic growth throughout the 1990s, but government spending grew significantly under successive Labour governments in the 2000s.
+In 2010, Prime Minister David Cameron’s Conservative–Liberal Democrat coalition government made shrinking state spending the core of its economic policy.
+In May 2015, the Conservatives won an outright majority.
+Since 2010, the U.K. has experienced the strongest growth in the G20 thanks to the performance of its three main economic sectors: services, manufacturing, and construction.
+Unemployment is at a six-year low, and retail sales are robust.
+Euro-skepticism is on the rise in the U.K., and the new Conservative government has pledged a referendum in 2017 on EU membership.

-Corruption is not pervasive, although a few high-profile scandals have damaged political reputations in both major parties.
+Corruption is not a major problem, although a few high-profile scandals have damaged political reputations in both major parties.
 The 2011 Bribery Act is considered one of the world’s most sweeping anti-bribery laws.
-Rule of law is well established within an independent legal framework.
-Private property rights and contracts are secure, and the court system is efficient.
+The rule of law is well established within an independent legal framework.
+Private property rights and contracts are very secure, and the court system is efficient.
 Protection of intellectual property rights is effective.

-The top individual income tax rate is now 45 percent, and the top corporate tax rate is now 21 percent.
+The top personal income tax rate is 50 percent, and the top corporate tax rate has been reduced to 20 percent.
 Other taxes include a value-added tax and an environment tax.
-The overall tax burden equals 35.2 percent of the domestic economy.
-Public expenditures amount to 48.2 percent of domestic output, and government debt equals 90 percent of gross domestic product.
+The overall tax burden equals 32.9 percent of total domestic income.
+Fiscal discipline has improved since 2010, and with deficits narrowing, government spending is now about 45 percent of GDP.
+Public debt equals about 90 percent of GDP.